opticfluorine/sovereign/docs/rendering.md

 ## Rendering Coordinator

 The behavior of the rendering coordinator is dependent on the state of the client.
-This allows transitions between different game states, e.g. startup splash screens, the main menu, and the in-game mode.
+This allows transitions between different scenes, e.g. startup splash screens, the main menu, and the in-game mode.

 ### Main Menu